 Covers the growth and development of the child from conception through the elementary school years.
 Emphasizes physical, cognitive, language, social and emotional domains and the concept of the whole child as well as how adults can provide a supportive environment.
 Ages addressed: prenatal through age 12.
 This course has an early childhood laboratory component.

 Added at MCC Summer 2005.
 (Reduced from 4 credits to 3 credits Summer 2011)

-ECE 240 Administration of Early Childhood Care & Education Programs (45 lecture hours, 3 credits)
+ECE 240 Administration of Early Childhood Care & Education Programs

 Prerequisite: ECE 101 with a "C" grade or better or instructor permission